bitcoinsaigon/bitcoinsaigon.github.io/_pages/spend-sats-saigon.md

 The Bitcoin Community in Saigon has these days thanks to the dedicated work of some people within the community been able to expand the reach of Bitcoin Merchants in Saigon.

-Not only can you wine & dine at your pleasure at a variety of venues - our long-standing community supporter [Dave Watson](https://twitter.com/watson_ita) of [future.travel](http://www.future.travel) (the first merchant in Vietnam to implement Bitcoin payments in 2015) will also get your flights, hotel and visa arranged - all for a handful of Sats.
+Not only can you wine & dine at your pleasure at a variety of venues - our long-standing community supporter [David Watson](https://twitter.com/watson_ita) of [Future.Travel](http://www.future.travel) (the first merchant in Vietnam to implement Bitcoin payments in 2015) will also get your flights, hotel and visa arranged - all for a handful of Sats.

 ## Food & Beverage Venues